-There is a widespread belief that IA, its integrated analysis and the public participation provided are, in theory, crucial to democratically legitimate and more sustainable decision-making.
-There are, however, several concerns and pitfalls identified by literature in this move from representative to participatory forms of governance.
+There is a widespread consensus that the IA procedure, its integrated analysis and the public participation provided are, in theory, crucial to democratically legitimate decision-making.
+There are, however, several concerns and pitfalls identified by the literature in this move from representative to participatory forms of decision-making.
 Firstly, their "power to seduce", namely the possibility for the developer to present the project with "environmental gloss", or a mere impression of balancing environmental aspects without being accountable for the outcome of the project/plan, as IAs can also be used as a tool to legitimize a project or program, through increased public consultation and participation.
 Moreover, two main challenges are faced in making the process relevant: firstly, the question of determining which proposals should be assessed, and scoping the assessment itself; secondly, the fact that the final findings are not binding but have only to be taken into consideration in the final decision, which might undermine their practical effect.

 In addition, some issues are raised regarding the public participation aspects of the IA.
 Firstly, it is highlighted that participation might actually turn to generate exclusion, given the difficulty to create institutions and situations in which meaningful public participation can take place: for instance, how to choose and limit the public to be involved?
 Inviting only certain major sensible environmental groups with more resources would be representative of the "public interest"?
 On the other hand, there are also concerns about the predominance of interest groups like industry, for which environmental groups can be a good counterbalance.
 Secondly, regarding the choice of the place of the discussion, which should be accessible, and the possibility of using internet based mechanisms providing online participation, thus having a broader reach.
 Thirdly, assuring that the framing of the debate is done in a clear and accessible language to the wide public, since a very technical framing could undermine participation in the discussion.
 Fourthly, a tension in the sense that public participation can turn decision making and regulatory activity more time consuming and complex, and might lead to incompatible solutions, which in turn simply strengthen the status quo by delaying the proposed measure.
-Finally, a tendency to rely on quantitative analysis about the baseline existing condition, and to model possible scenarios, which could mask the subjective opinions and values of those working on the assessment procedures, while a more a more qualitative approach could reflect more the values and cultures
+Finally, a tendency to rely on quantitative analysis about the baseline existing condition, and to model possible scenarios, which could mask the subjective opinions and values of those working on the assessment procedures, while a more a more qualitative approach could reflect more the values and cultures of those affected.36 These issues will be discussed through the case study presented in the following section.